lee-jian-hui/tts-system/architecture_diags/ARCH.md

 - `Core Services`
   - `AudioTranscodeService` wraps `ffmpeg` for on-the-fly encoding / resampling.
   - `TTSSessionRepository` and `VoiceRepository` provide session and voice catalog storage.
-  - A small in-memory **session queue + worker pool** smooths bursts of `POST /v1/tts/sessions` requests while bounding the amount of queued work; when the queue is full, new session creation attempts fail fast.
+  - A small in-memory **streaming queue + worker pool** smooths bursts of WebSocket `stream_tts` requests while bounding the amount of queued work; when the queue is full, new streaming attempts fail fast with a structured overload error.

 ---